 - (a) The following process diagram depicts a proposed model for establishing new customer connection in South Australia.
-In this model the establishing of permanent supply or energisation will occur only up to the meter isolator. - (b) Process sequence of events: - 1.
-Electrical contractor/Customer engages SAPN to establish Supply Point. - 2.
-Customer engages their retailer to Establish Retail Contract for the new connection and trigger Allocate NMI. - 3.
+In this model the establishing of permanent supply or energisation will occur only up to the meter isolator. - (b) Process sequence of events: - Electrical contractor/Customer engages SAPN to establish Supply Point. - Customer engages their retailer to Establish Retail Contract for the new connection and trigger Allocate NMI. - 3.
 Electrical contractor/customer schedules a booking with SAPN to Establish Permanent Supply.
-A notification of completion is sent to retailer. - 4.
-Notification of completion of Establishing Permanent Supply from SAPN triggers retailer to contact Meter Provider to issue a Metering Services Works. - 5.
+A notification of completion is sent to retailer. - Notification of completion of Establishing Permanent Supply from SAPN triggers retailer to contact Meter Provider to complete the Metering Service Works. - 5.
 SAPN as a final step will commission the NMI and inform the retailer and market.